 • Byfords Ltd. of West Bromwitch.

 Little is known of this production.
-The number of known examples are very few.
 The use of dispersal codes suggests manufacture likely occurred early in the post-war period, perhaps even prior to production commencing at ROF Poole.
-However, this is speculation.
+However, this is speculation, as no documentation of this production exists.

 Francis & Barnett Ltd

 The bayonet pictured was made by Francis & Barnett Ltd. The finish quality is not up to the standard of the government factories.
-Francis & Barnett were a maker of motorcycles.
+Francis & Barnett manufactured motorcycles that were affectionately known as the "Fanny-B".
+These bayonets were very rare, with only a handful of known examples.
+However, they began turning up with some regularity, beginning in 2011.
+Still a scarce bayonet.

 Byfords Ltd.